-JACQU JET METALS IMS MS Foundation of Établissements JACQUET, a company specializing in custom metal cutting, by Michel Jacquet in Lyon.
+JACQU JET METALS IMS Foundation of Établissements JACQUET, a company specializing in custom metal cutting, by Michel Jacquet in Lyon.
 1962 1977 --- Foundation of "International Metal Service" which includes the Creusot-Loire steel manufacturer's " commercial companies".
-1983 --- Usinor acquires full control of IMS. Éric Jacquet becomes the majority shareholder.
-1994 1987 -- IMS is listed on the Paris Stock Exchange. Éric Jacquet founds JACQUET INDUSTRIES.
+1983 --- Usinor acquires full control of IMS. Éric Jacquet becomes the majority shareholder. -- 1994 1987 --- IMS is listed on the Paris Stock Exchange. Éric Jacquet founds JACQUET INDUSTRIES.
 JACQUET INDUSTRIES is listed on the Paris Stock Exchange. -- 1997 1996 - 2002 IMS group expands into Europe (Poland, Italy, Spain, France).
 The Group expands into Europe (The Netherlands, Poland, UK, Italy and Finland) 1991 - 2006 2004 Arcelor sells its interest and the Chequers Capital Fund acquires control of IMS.
 Acquisitions in Central Europe (Hungary, Czech Republic, Slovakia).
 JACQUET INDUSTRIES becomes JACQUET METALS.
 2006 2006 --- Acquisition of Hoselmann (Germany); Chequers Capital exits the capital: IMS shares are placed on the market.
 JACQUET establishes its first operations in Asia and the USA.
-2006 2007 -- Acquisition of the Cotubelgroup. Éric Jacquet and JACQUET METALS acquire a 33.19% stake in IMS.
-2008 - 2009 2008 -- Sale of the Astralloy subsidiary in the USA.
-20 10 S Jaunches a pu Inlic exchange of offer (PEO) for IMS
+2006 2007 --- Acquisition of the Cotubelgroup. Éric Jacquet and JACQUET METALS acquire a 33.19% stake in IMS.
+2008 - 2009 2008 --- Sale of the Astralloy subsidiary in the USA.
+20 110 Slaunchesanu ublic exchange c offer (PEO) for IMS